elementary/appcenter-web/_apps/com.github.ryonakano.konbucase.md

 <p>Features include:</p>
 <ul>
 <li>Click "Copy to Clipboard" button to copy the all texts in the text view without selecting them</li>
+<li>Click "Quick Swap" button to swap case and text of input and output</li>
 <li>Convert your text between camelCase, PascalCase, Sentence case, snake_case, kebab-case, and space-separated</li>
 </ul>